-Because students must attend the internship seminar during their first semester as interns and because site visits are required (which are only conducted during the fall and spring), new internships and transferring to new internship placement sites cannot occur during the summer.
+Because students must attend the internship seminar (on-campus students)/participate in the online course (ASUOnline students) during their first semester as interns and because mid-semester internship meetings are required (which are only conducted during the fall and spring), new internships and transferring to new internship placement sites cannot occur during the summer.
 However, students who have already completed a semester of interning may continue at the same site during the summer, provided that they enroll in FAS 484 or SOC 484 for summer session C. Students should discuss this option with the Internship Coordinator in order to gain approval for the summer internship course.